 When you are using color, think about how you will create contrast so that you can direct your viewer’s attention.
 There must also be enough contrast so that your font is easy to read.
 Keep your imagery clear so that your viewers are able to get a clear message from your site.

 Many websites come with the opportunity for viewers to engage through live chat.
 This form of support is replacing ‘Contact Us’ pages on a website.
 Engaging quickly and efficiently with viewer problems or questions often helps your potential clients work out answers or find information.
 It also helps to develop a relationship with your client.

 Live chats mean that an employee will be online at all times.
 This often takes place in shifts so that there is always somebody to engage with a viewer and provide a helpful response.

-Creating a modern website design which keeps up with the times is important in a digital world.
+Creating a modern website design that keeps up with the times is important in the digital world.